Pim Fortuyn: Islam and immigration

 On 9 February 2002, additional statements made by him were carried in an interview with Volkskrant during his leadership of the Livable Netherlands party.
 Fortuyn argued that Islamic culture would deem him "less than a pig" for being a Christian and a homosexual.
 He said that the Netherlands, with a population of 16 million, had enough inhabitants, and the practice of allowing as many as 40,000 asylum-seekers into the country each year had to be stopped.
 The actual number for 2001 was 27,000, down slightly on the previous year.
 Fortuyn also argued that he would not allow any more Muslim immigrants into the Netherlands if it were legally possible.
 He claimed that if he became part of the next government, he would pursue a restrictive immigration policy while also granting citizenship to a large group of illegal immigrants, saying that he did not intend to "unload our Moroccan hooligans" onto the Moroccan King Hassan.
 Hassan had died three years earlier.
 He considered Article 7 of the constitution, which asserts freedom of speech, of more importance than Article 1, which forbids discrimination on the basis of religion, life principles, political inclination, race, or sexual preference.
 Fortuyn also distanced himself from Hans Janmaat of the Centrum Democraten, who in the 1980s wanted to remove all foreigners from the country and was repeatedly convicted for discrimination and hate speech.

 Fortuyn proposed that all people who already resided in the Netherlands would be allowed to stay, provided the immigrants adopted the Dutch society's consensus on human rights as their own.
 He stated: "not integrating means leaving" and "the borders have to be hermetically closed".
 He said "If it were legally possible, I'd say no more Muslims will get in here", claiming that the influx of Muslims would threaten freedoms in the liberal Dutch society.
 He thought Muslim culture had never undergone a process of modernisation and therefore still lacked acceptance of democracy and women's, gays', lesbians' and minorities' rights.

-When asked by the Dutch newspaper Volkskrant whether he hated Islam, he replied:
+When asked by the Dutch newspaper Volkskrant whether he hated Islam, he replied (translated from Dutch):